Best collaboration tools for entrepreneurs

 Asana is a web-based application and is accessible online only from any browser.

 Collaborating on budget allocation has never been easy thanks to Cobudget.
 This app helps business stakeholders to discuss and allocate funds as a team depending on what matters in an organization.
 Businesses can analyze different functions and decide which ones to prioritize when funding and how much should go where.
 This brings clarity on how funds are used and improves transparency in budget allocation.
 Cobudget offers a free plan with unlimited users but limited support.
-Businesses can upgrade to the TAKE OFF plan at 49,99 €/month or ask for a custom plan.
+Businesses can upgrade to the Group plan at 20 €/month or ask for a custom plan.
 Cobudget is a currently a web-based application which you access by creating an account online.

 Coda bills itself as an all-encompass solution for various team needs.
 It’s a robust tool for project management, data management, business communication, and collaboration.
 One unique thing about Coda is that it puts together most of the tools you know and have been using so that you can access them from one place.
 Using Coda is like having one app for Google documents, Trello, spreadsheets, and more.